dannevernguyens/dannevernguyens.github.io/blog.code102.06.md

 If you want to use double quotes, you can surround the entire string in single quotes.
 If you want to use single quotes, you can surround the entire string in double quotes.
 You can also use a technique called **escaping** by using a backslash *before* any type of quote mark that is in a string.
 This backslash will tell the machine that the following character is part of the string and not the end of the string.

+**RULES FOR NAMING VARIABLES**
+1. Name must begin with a letter, $, or _.
+Name CANNOT start with a number
+2. Name can contain letters, numbers, $, or _.
+You cannot use - or . in a variable name.